api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 The collateral utility has the participants share the DAO's operational risk and incentivizes them to minimize it.

-If staking tokens only yielded inflationary [rewards](./rewards.md), the sole governance incentive would be to maximize the revenue.
+If staking tokens only yielded rewards, the sole governance incentive would be to maximize the revenue.
 This would be done by increasing the number of dAPI users aggressively, and the amount that is secured by the dAPIs with it.
 Doing so puts excessive pressure on a dAPI which is more likely to malfunction due to an attack.
 Therefore, this is not a sustainable governance strategy for decentralized data feeds.

 Exposing the governing parties to the risk would align their incentives with that of the DAO.
 The governing parties need to be penalized when a dAPI